-(E) Written notice of the use of optional criteria calculated by an LEP under subparagraph (B) of this subdivision shall be submitted to the commissioner in accordance with section 22a-133k-1(g) of the RSRs.
+(iv) Written notice of the use of optional criteria calculated by an LEP under this subparagraph shall be submitted to the commissioner in accordance with section 22a-133k-1(g) of the RSRs.

 [(C)] [Inorganic, semi-volatile, PCB or pesticide contamination in a GA area.]